- Connect medical language learning to the context of anatomy and physiology

 Directional terms are essential for describing the relative locations of different body structures.
 For instance, an anatomist might describe one band of tissue as “inferior to” another or a physician might describe a tumor as “superficial to” a deeper body structure.
 Commit these terms to memory to avoid confusion when you are studying or describing the locations of particular body parts.

-- Inferior (or caudal) describes a position below or lower than another part of the body proper; near or toward the tail (in humans, the coccyx, or lowest part of the spinal column).
+- Inferior (or caudal) describes a position pertaining to below or lower than another part of the body proper; near or toward the tail (in humans, the coccyx, or lowest part of the spinal column).
 The pelvis is inferior to the abdomen.

 - Deep describes a position farther from the surface of the body.
 The brain is deep to the skull.